 Any Negatives?
 Beware of Lawsuits

-The monthly website maintenance fee is just the tip of the iceberg to what is wrong with this company.
-When you have to buy products in order to sell them that sets you back and hinders your chances of becoming financially free.
+The monthly website maintenance fee is just the tip of the iceberg to what is wrong with this company; when you have to buy products to sell them, that sets you back and hinders your chances of becoming financially free.

 That last judgment also called for the company to reform its practices.
 In other words, they were doing unethical things that cost their members a lot of money.
 The bad news about these lawsuits is that those few mentioned are just that, those few mentioned.

-The company seems to have faced many more lawsuits that do not bode well for anyone working for them.
+The company seems to have faced many more lawsuits that do not bode well for anyone working.
 It would be a good idea to investigate how many lawsuits and what they were about before signing up and spending your money on their products.

 Being overpriced is not a sign of an illegitimate company.
 Not paying their people or not sending the product to their customers would be such a sign.
-In this instance, a case could be made that there is something wrong with the company as their products produce too many side effects.
+In this instance, could make a case that something is wrong with the company as their products produce too many side effects.

-An inferior product tells everyone that the company is only out to make as much money as they can.
-It also states they do not care about their people and their customers.
+An inferior product tells everyone that the company is only out to make as much money as it can.
+It also states they do not care about its people and its customers.

-While Beachbody is legit, you are probably taking a big risk if you sign up to work as one of their coaches.
+While Beachbody is legit, you probably take a big risk if you sign up to work as one of their coaches.
 The lawsuits indicate that all is not as it appears with this business.

 You are paying a hefty monthly fee and trying to sell overpriced products in a highly competitive field.
-That is not good indicators that this is a good business to get involved with.
+That is not a good indicator that this is a good business to get involved with.

-As always, the choice is yours of course.
-Don’t take our word for it.
+As always, the choice is yours, of course.
+Could you not take our word for it?
 Do your own research.
 See if you can find more positives that outweigh the negatives that are attached to this business, like the body shop MLM.

-There are just too many concerns for us to outright recommend it.
-Instead, we will say be careful and watch your step as you never know which landmines you will step on.
+There are just too many concerns for us to recommend it outright.
+Instead, we will say, be careful and watch your step as you never know which landmines you will step on.